SAP License Audit Process

 What is the first step in an SAP license audit?

-SAP begins the process by sending an email notification detailing the scope and timeline of the audit.
+SAP initiates the process by sending an email notification that details the scope and timeline of the audit.

 What is the purpose of a remote audit?

-Remote audits allow SAP auditors to access system data securely without an onsite visit, using provided login details and authorizations.
+Remote audits enable SAP auditors to access system data securely without an on-site visit, using the provided login details and authorizations.

 What tools are used during data collection?